 Introduction

 National guidelines recommend that, in the absence of known risk factors, patients considered to be average risk for developing colorectal cancer (CRC) should begin screening at age 50 years.[1–4] The recommendation for CRC screening with colonoscopy is based on a meaningful reduction in incidence and mortality from CRC offered by timely screening.[5]
 The combined gastroenterology society guidelines recognize risk factors including a family history of CRC (single first-degree relative with CRC or advanced adenoma diagnosed at age <60 years or two first-degree relatives with CRC or advanced adenomas), personal history of inflammatory bowel disease, and/or a personal or family history of a hereditary colorectal cancer syndrome.[6]
 For patients with any of the above risk factors, colonoscopy is initiated at an earlier age and/or with more frequent follow up exams than those patients at average risk for CRC.[2]
 While CRC incidence has declined steadily over the past two decades in the population aged 50 years and older, limited demographic-based risk factors currently in use inadequately predict heightened CRC risk regardless of age.
-There has been an approximately 51% increased incidence of CRC among those less than 50 years of age since 1994.[7,8] Indeed, results from the Early Age Onset Working Group consisting of 29 individuals (gastroenterologists, epidemiologists, oncologists, primary care physicians, microbiologists, and biostatisticians) supported that future efforts to decrease early age onset colorectal cancer should focus into one of seven primary themes, one of which was genetics.[9]

 Moving our screening from population-based risk to individual risk requires the incorporation of genetic predisposition.
 Many CRC risk-associated single-nucleotide polymorphisms (SNPs) have been identified and confirmed from genome-wide association studies (GWAS).[10–15,16–20] Although the effect of individual SNPs is modest, there is a stronger cumulative effect.
 SNP-based Genetic Risk Score (GRS), an odds ratio (OR)-weighted and population-standardized polygenic risk score derived from well-established CRC risk–associated SNPs, has been consistently associated with CRC risk.[21–26] In brief, it is calculated by multiplying the per-allele OR for each SNP and normalizing the risk by the mean risk expected in the population.
 Such an approach has been successfully implemented for other malignancies in predicting risk for breast cancer, prostate cancer, CRC and other cancers.[27,28] Few studies to date have tested the association between GRS and screening-detected adenomatous polyps.[29]
 As the detection of adenomatous polyps is the primary purpose of screening colonoscopy, the aim of this study is to test the association of GRS with risk of adenomatous polyps in a study population undergoing screening colonoscopy.[30]
 We hypothesize that, for patients who underwent screening colonoscopy at our institution and were diagnosed with advanced adenomas and non-advanced adenomas, CRC-risk associated SNPs can be used to construct a GRS to more accurately identify an individual’s risk for developing adenomatous polyps than current screening recommendations.